affu-11/IT-Help-Desk-System-ServiceNow/README.md

 ### Application Dashboard
 <img width="1918" height="966" alt="application_dashboard png" src="https://github.com/user-attachments/assets/fde6eebe-de03-44e7-a330-d75bcc7132a5" />

+The Application Dashboard screenshot represents the overall structure of the custom IT Help Desk Ticketing System developed in ServiceNow.
+It includes different application sections such as Data, Automation, User Interface, and Security.
+Through this dashboard, custom tables, forms, Business Rules, UI Policies, and reports were configured to simulate a real-world IT support management workflow.
+This demonstrates the ability to design and manage scoped applications within the ServiceNow platform.

 ### Ticket Records
 <img width="1912" height="968" alt="ticket_records png" src="https://github.com/user-attachments/assets/4e361f91-cb2e-4de6-ae8c-841b829d9252" />